 Lack of Exercise

-Highly active dogs need lots of exercises to be able to channel their energy and anxiety in a healthy way.
-It also paves the way to smooth training, good sleeping habits, and helps aid digestion.
+Highly active dogs need lots of exercise to be able to channel their energy and anxiety in a healthy way.
+It also paves the way to smooth training, good sleeping habits, and aids digestion.
 A lack of exercise on the other hand may lead to hyperactivity.